 Single or in small groups on fallen, decaying leaves of Salix and Betula in mainly alpine sites.
 Autumn.
-Found in three different counties in Norway and in Finland.
+Found in four different counties in Norway and in Finland.
 Rare or overlooked.

 Pileus 0.5-2 mm across, covered with a separable, gelatinous pellicle, conical to broadly campanulate, parabolical to convex, sulcate, translucently striate, delicately pruinose, pale brown, sometimes becoming paler to greyish white with a somewhat darker center.
 Lamellae 5-10 reaching the stipe, ascending, adnate, white.
 Stipe 3-13 x 0.1-0.2 mm, pruinose, glabrescent, terete, straight to somewhat curved or flexuous, equal or somewhat widened below, hyaline greyish, springing from a pubescent, white, 0.5-1 mm wide, basal disc.
 Odour indistinct.